 Emphasis on basic knowledge and skills of snow skiing; designed for beginners.
 Non-traditional format: one week at French-Swiss Ski College in Boone, NC, along with pre-trip orientation sessions.
 This course is offered spring semester.
-Fee required.
+Tuition plus cost of trip.